Making Working Remotely Successful

 I, personally, actually tend to be more social when I work for a remote-friendly company than when I work for an office-only company.
 Remote-friendly companies are more results-oriented and therefore, more flexible on hours and breaks (not always, and not completely, but usually, and mostly), which makes grabbing a nutritious lunch with a friend much easier and less stressful.

 To put it crudely, if you’re working remotely and haven’t had human contact in months, then you’re doing it wrong.
+You may start an LLC and do everything right, but you need to also be concerned on a personal level.
 If you feel isolated and in need of social contact, your work does not have to provide that.
 Find an interest group or take up a hobby that naturally puts you around people.
 Or, if just being around people is enough, work a day or two at your local coffee shop.
 Working remotely is only as isolating as you make it.

 As far as I can tell, this is one of the underlying ideas for all the times I see people cite “can’t collaborate” as a reason remote working is somehow inferior to working together in an office.
 What little information I can get from the people who hold this view amounts to “I can’t walk up to a person, tap them on the shoulder, and talk to them about something,” which I’ve already addressed.
 They also seem to think that no one talks to one another.
 At entrepreneur.com they tend to agree with me here.